ubco-cmps/data301_course/project/milestone05.md

 Many of your classmates are doing some very interesting projects with some cool datasets.
 Since this is a course introducing you to Data Analytics, I think it would be very helpful for you to look at their analyses and results, think critically about it, and perhaps provide some useful feedback.

-I'll try and facilitate this during our lecture this week, and also online on Piazza.
+I'll try and facilitate this during our lecture this week, and also online on {{ FORUM_LINK }}.

 ## Appendix